Note: This post was originally published during the fall of 2019. I’ve since updated it so it can be a go-to resource for you.

 Now that you have a better idea of where you should spend your money when it comes to your home, let’s chat about shopping.
 I consider myself to be a pretty savvy shopper.
 Here are a few things I do regularly…

-- Shop Furniture Outlets: Here in Chicago, we have a Crate and Barrel outlet and two Restoration Hardware Outlets.
-I found some amazing pieces of furniture for half off when I shopped there!
+- Shop Furniture Outlets: Here in the Chicago area, we have a Crate and Barrel outlet, Pottery Barn Outlet, and two Restoration Hardware Outlets.
+I found some amazing pieces of furniture for half off when I shopped at these stores.
+You do have to figure out how to get the pieces home, but it’s well worth it to save over 50% off retail.

 - Try Floor Samples: If you don’t have an outlet near you, head into a store and inquire about floor samples.
-You can sometimes get killer deals for furniture that is lightly used.
+You can sometimes get killer deals on furniture that is lightly used.

 - Use Coupons & Promo Codes: When online shopping, I always take five extra minutes before checking out to search for a coupon or promo code and I usually end up saving a few bucks.